MiscellaneousStuff/comp-vis-avhubert/README.md

 which this work hypothesizes acts as a more robust speech representation target than the S2S sub-word speech prediction.

+### Directory Breakdown

+- `split.py`: Splits a source MP4 video into 10 second clips.
+This is because the AV HuBERT model works best with up to 10 second clips.

 ### GPT-4 Phoneme "Beam Search"

 The work also explores using GPT4 as a form of phoneme beam search.
 This